 - KBN is committed to preserving long-term investor relationships through:

-- Regular issuance of private placements and strategic benchmark transactions in USD.
-Established a EUR benchmark program in 2014
+- Regular issuance of strategic benchmark transactions in USD and EUR.

 NORWEGIAN LOCAL GOVERNMENT